Template-Free Gravitational Wave Detection with CWT-LSTM Autoencoders: A Case Study of Run-Dependent Calibration Effects in LIGO Data: CWT Preprocessing

 The CWT provides optimal time-frequency decomposition for gravitational wave signals, preserving both temporal localization and frequency resolution essential for chirp detection.
 For a given strain time series $h(t)$, the CWT is defined as:

 where $\psi(t)$ is the mother wavelet, $a$ is the scale parameter inversely related to frequency, $b$ is the translation parameter corresponding to time, and $*$ denotes complex conjugation.

-We employ the Morlet wavelet as the mother wavelet due to its optimal time-frequency localization properties and resemblance to gravitational wave chirp morphology:
+We employ the Morlet wavelet as the mother wavelet due to its optimal time-frequency localization properties and resemblance to gravitational wave chirp morphology \cite{chatterji2004multiresolution}:

 where $\omega_0 = 6$ provides the optimal trade-off between time and frequency resolution for gravitational wave analysis.
-The CWT is computed over logarithmically spaced scales corresponding to frequencies from 20 Hz to 512 Hz, matching the sensitive frequency band of Advanced LIGO detectors.
+The Morlet wavelet is particularly well-suited for compact binary coalescence detection because its oscillatory structure with Gaussian envelope closely matches the chirp waveform morphology, and it achieves near-optimal time-frequency uncertainty \cite{klimenko2008method}.
+The choice of 8 frequency scales spanning 20--512~Hz was selected to cover the sensitive band of Advanced LIGO detectors while maintaining computational tractability; this configuration captures the essential frequency evolution of binary mergers from inspiral through ringdown.

 The resulting time-frequency representation forms a 2D scalogram $|W(a,b)|^2$ that captures the characteristic frequency evolution of gravitational wave chirps.
 This scalogram serves as input to the subsequent neural network architecture, providing rich feature representations that preserve both the temporal evolution and spectral content of potential signals.